pycom/pycom-documentation/chapter/firmwareapi/pycom/network/lte/cat-m1.md

 <class><i>class</i> network.LTE(id=0, ...)</class>

-Create and configure a LoRa object.
+Create and configure a LTE object.
 See init for params of configuration.

 ```python
 from network import LTE